 The day I arrived I met some people who wanted to visit Phong Nha cave; the longest river cave discovered so far, which was within walking distance of the hostel.
 We got enough people to go so that the boat through the cave cost £2!

-The river from the cave was the most beautiful river I have ever seen, it was so blue, and crystal clear; the photos do not do it justice!
+The Song Con river from the cave was the most beautiful river I have ever seen, it was so blue, and crystal clear; the photos do not do it justice!

 The boat travelled at a leisurely pace so that the trip into and back from the cave took 3 hours.
 Inside the cave, the rock formations; stalagtites and mites, were just immense, again, photos could never do it justice, but I tried!

 We all then went for food at a local restaurant and planned the rest of the day.
-A small group of us decided to explore the local villages and visit a restaurant where we had heard you could catch and kill your own chicken!
-Mukesh (London) had his own bike and so he chauffeured me around for the day, Marc (Dutch) took Mitsuho (Japanese), and a French couple joined us.
+A small group of us decided to explore the local villages and visit a restaurant which had a unique take on fried chicken… Mukesh (London) had his own bike and so he chauffeured me around for the day, Marc (Dutch) took Mitsuho (Japanese), and a French couple joined us.

 Part of our journey through the village involved crossing the river at a low point.
 We also got quite a bit lost, and ended up at an ‘eco-farm’ (pretty sure all farms in this region were eco-farms!)
 Which was run by a family who didn’t speak any English but still helped us find our way back to the road!